 “When the NASL folded,” Bliss recalls, “reality hit hard.”

-“The way FIFA works?
-Yeah, it could have happened.”
+“The way FIFA works?”
+Trittschuh says.
+“Yeah, it could have happened.”

 “I remember Chris Sullivan got subbed on for Bruce Murray late in the Italy game,” Vermes recalls.
 “We had a defensive corner kick.
 So we’re going back to mark up.
 I’m running back and I turn to Chris and I’m like, ‘Sully, I got Baresi’.
 And he’s like, ‘I got Vialli.’
 And we both look at each other like, Oh really?
 We got these guys?
 Who are we to have these two guys!
 Because, you know, on the other side, I don’t think they were they saying, ‘Yo, I got Vermes.’ ”

+The U.S. did host the World Cup in 1994, and today Americans do more than credibly and effectively compete on the international stage, the 2018 cycle notwithstanding (these things happen in international football; just ask Italy, Chile and the Netherlands, three of the games giants, all of which failed to qualify for Russia, too).
+In truth, FIFA had sought an American World Cup because these sportocrats nonpareil, clueless as they remain in so many respects, recognized the huge, largely untapped commercial opportunities inherent to an American soccer market.
+They were right.
+The 1994 event remains the best-attended World Cup of all time.
 Today, millions of Americans buy scarfs and jerseys, while supporting MLS sides in sold-out, soccer-specific stadia.
 They watch international matches beamed to them by three major networks, while a half dozen smaller fries fight like mad for a piece of that lucrative pie.
 [In 2015, the Bundesliga moved its U.S. broadcast rights from little-known GolTV to the much more widely distributed Fox Sports.
-The Germans dig the U.S. economy: A year earlier, its top club, Bayern Munich, opened an office in New York City to better market itself to North American fans.]
+The German footballing establishment is arguably the most discerning on Earth and it clearly digs the U.S. market: A year earlier, its top club, Bayern Munich, opened an office in New York City to better market itself to North American fans.]

 The young men who scored that victory in the Trinidadian capital are today in their 50s.
 Their experiences as kids, young amateurs and fledgling professionals shaped the future of soccer in America and laid the groundwork for all these important transformations to come.
 This is why, in researching this book, I spoke with most every one of them, plus dozens of their coaches and contemporaries.
-Their stories up to and including 1990, while largely absent from the public consciousness, remain key to understanding where we are today as a footballing nation, including why it took so very long to get here.
+Their stories up to and including 1990, while largely absent from the broader public consciousness, remain key to understanding where we are today as a footballing nation, including why it took so very long to get here.